Albuterol Prescription Online

 Albuterol - Side Effects

-Generic albuterol and the branded version all can cause side effects but is typically tolerated well.
-Common side effects that are sometimes experienced while using albuterol include a rapid heart rate, palpitations, tremulousness and stomach discomfort.
+Generic albuterol prescription medication and the branded version can both cause side effects but is typically tolerated well.
+Common side effects that are sometimes experienced while using albuterol medication include a rapid heart rate, palpitations, tremulousness and stomach discomfort.
 Changes in muscle stregnth have also been reported with high dose albuterol prescription medication use.
-Anyone who has demonstrated hypersensitivity or an allergy to albuterol should not use the medication.
+Anyone who has demonstrated hypersensitivity or an allergy to albuterol prescription medication should not use the medication.
 All questions and concerns that come up about using albuterol nebulizers or inhalers should be directed to one's pharmacist and licensed medical provider prior to use.

 More Albuterol Information

-Last updated November 18, 2019.
+Last updated June 28, 2023.
 Given the evolving nature of medicine and science, this information might not be accurate and should not be construed as medical advice or diagnosis / treatment recommendations.
 Please consult a licensed medical provider if you have additional questions.
 Please call 911 immediately or go to the nearest emergency room if you believe you are experiencing a medical emergency.